 Georgina Vanthof, 85, of Earlton, Ontario passed away on March 20, 2020, with her family by her side.

-To plant a memorial tree in honor of Georgina Vanthof, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Georgina Vanthof, please visit our Heartfelt Sympathies Store.

 She was born to the late Aris and Arisje Hardeman, on July 18, 1934, in Ederveen, the Netherlands.
 Georgina immigrated to Canada with her parents and 13 siblings on April 22, 1952, with her youngest brother being born in Canada.